Learn how to set up a local development environment with Local by Flywheel, a popular local WordPress development tool by Flywheel and WP Engine.

 Features of Local by Flywheel

-Local by Flywheel comes with several features suitable for local WordPress Development including;
+Local by Flywheel comes with several features suitable for local WordPress Development, including;

-NGINX or Apache: Local lets you choose from both NGINX or Apache and hot swap between them at any time as per your needs.
+NGINX or Apache: Local lets you choose from both NGINX or Apache and hot-swap between them at any time as per your needs.

 Multiple PHP Versions: Local lets you use multiple PHP versions allowing you to choose from versions including 5.2.4, 5.2.17, 5.3.29, 5.6.20, 7.0.3, and more.

-Clone Local Sites: Local lets you easily clone sites that you have setup in the application.
+Clone Local Sites: Local lets you easily clone sites that you have set up in the application.

 WordPress MultiSite Option: You can choose to install WordPress multisite with options for both subdomain and subdirectory installations.

-Site Blueprints: Easily create and save Blueprints to help you launch the next site with saved settings within few clicks.
+Site Blueprints: Easily create and save Blueprints to help you launch the next site with saved settings within a few clicks.

 Import and Export Sites: Local lets you import and export websites with plenty of configurations.
 All files, databases, and configurations can be imported or exported as per your needs.

-SSL for Local Sites: Local lets you have HTTPS for local websites helping you work locally matching the production server SSL.
+SSL for Local Sites: Local lets you have HTTPS for local websites, helping you work locally, matching the production server SSL.

-SSH and WP-CLI Support: Local supports WP-CLI, command line interface for WordPress (type wp after opening site SSH) and lets you have Simple root SSH access to individual sites.
+SSH and WP-CLI Support: Local supports WP-CLI, command-line interface for WordPress (type wp after opening site SSH) and lets you have Simple root SSH access to individual sites.

 Download and Install Local by Flywheel